“Plymouth made me who I am.

 I’m fighting for a better future for the city I call home.”

 Charlotte was born at Freedom Fields Hospital in Plymouth.
-Her mother was an NHS nurse, before going on to work in care and family support, and her father was a sales rep working with small businesses across Plymouth.
+Growing up, her mother was an NHS nurse and her father was a salesman.

 Charlotte was raised in Plymouth, in St. Judes, where her mother taught her to read at the local library.
 Tory cuts have since forced that library to close, denying other young children the chance to develop a lifelong love of reading.
 Charlotte attended Mount Street Primary School and Plymouth High School for Girls.
 Growing up, her family encouraged her to do her best, work hard and be kind to others.
 She’s never been afraid of a hard day’s graft and her first jobs were in the Mutley Plain Co-op and working behind the bar of The Dog and Duck.